kulaizki/picoCTF/General/dont-you-love-banners.md

 <img width="1122" alt="image" src="https://github.com/user-attachments/assets/0e6d2799-84b5-4e4c-8f79-9a0750323f8b">

-Now we just have to connect to the server again, so it prints the content inside `flag.txt`.
+Now we have to connect to the server again, so it prints the content inside `flag.txt`.

 <img width="1124" alt="image" src="https://github.com/user-attachments/assets/a61224b5-6e6d-4b90-8e48-8391670064af">

 And there we find our flag! ;D